 Fax to: 206.398.4261; Attention: Junsen A. Ohno

-The application form is fillable online.
-Complete and submit as prompted, and email accompanying materials to Junsen Ohno at firstname.lastname@example.org.
+Email the completed application form and accompanying materials to Junsen Ohno at firstname.lastname@example.org.
 Your e-mail should have "Madrid Summer Application" as its subject line.
 If you e-mail your application, you will receive a confirmation e-mail.
 If you do not receive a confirmation e-mail within 24 hours of your submission, you should assume that your application was not received.
+The deposit check is a required part of the application materials.
+Please mail it to the address provided.

 Upon acceptance to the program, participants are required to submit all summer-abroad forms to Junsen Ohno by Friday, April 18, 2014.